tamasane/apkgen_main/README.md

 # [APKGen](http://apkgen.digital)
 This project is about automated generation of Android Application from URL.
-It uses various Devops tools such as Jenkins, Rundeck, RabbitMQ, Log4J.
+It uses various Devops tools such as Jenkins, Rundeck, RabbitMQ, ELK Stack.
 This repository is a link to other repositories that were used for development of this project.

 ## Usage